Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/testing.rst

 Putting the pieces together
 ***************************

-You have defined the job template and the workflow.
-The Application Descriptor file is now complete.
+The Application Descriptor file which includes the job templates and the workflow is now complete.
-At this stage, you will create the job folder under /application, the streaming executables and create the application files.

 The expression job
 ------------------